Luke-Gnar/EvLightning/README.md

+# Notice

+This is exactly the same as [evaera/EvLighting](https://github.com/evaera/EvLightning) except it utilizes CylinderHandleAdornment instead of Parts to draw the lighting bolts.
+This should in theory boost performance.

 # EvLightning

 EvLightning is a Roblox Lua library that aims to generate realistic-looking lightning bolts.
 This could be used to easily add lightning strike effects to your game.